-Is a specific index designated as a reference benchmark to determine whether the financial product is aligned with the environmental and/or social characteristics the it promotes?
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

+Reference

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-Not applicable.
+benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-- O How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product? - Not applicable. - O How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+O How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

+O How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- O How does the designated index differ from a relevant broad market index? - Not applicable. - O Where can the methodology used for the calculation of the designated index be found?
+O How does the designated index differ from a relevant broad market index?

+• Where can the methodology used for the calculation of the designated index be found?